All News

 An Evolving Landscape

-How long will Spotify maintain the practice of paying for each audiobook purchase?
+How long will Spotify maintain the practice of paying for streams as book purchases?
 As a newcomer to the audiobook world, Spotify is trying to gain a foothold in a market long dominated by Audible.
-There is always the possibility that, once it achieves significant market share, it will attempt to expand the pooled royalty system or impose other unfavorable terms on publishers.
+There is always the possibility that, once it achieves significant market share, it will attempt to expand the pooled royalty system or impose other unfavorable terms on publishers and indie authors.

-Publishers and agents, however, have expressed strong objections to the “unlimited consumption” and streaming models that would cannibalize audiobook sales and cut into revenues.
-Spotify will need to continue to make the program attractive enough for publishers to participate.
+Publishers and agents have expressed strong objections to the “unlimited consumption” and streaming models that would cannibalize audiobook sales and cut into revenues, we expect that Spotify will need to continue to make the program attractive enough for publishers to participate.
+On a positive note, there are reports that the Spotify audiobook listener thus far do not overlap much with Audible listeners, and the hope is that audiobooks may find a new, different audience though Spotify.

 For now, we will continue to engage with Spotify and publishers on these issues and will provide updates as more information becomes available.
 Authors experiencing any specific issues should contact the Guild at staff@authorsguild.org.